parvezs27/Excel-Clothing-Store-Analysis/README.md

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/12460746-d82f-4d63-bb44-89da9d263775)

 Now we'll create a single chart which visualises monthly sales and orders using the PivotChart function.
 Since we have two measures, with the count of order ID's in the thousands and the sum of amounts into the millions, we'll need to create a dual axis chart.
-We'll also do our formatting and explain why we chose to do certain formatting steps.

-Heres's what our final chart looks like:
+Heres's what our final chart looks like after formatting:

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/eff02cc0-3ce1-43a7-b217-e6cfee979846)

 3. Who generated the most sales, men or women?